mozow01/TypeTheoryWorkshop/README.md

 \text{Premiss}n
 \end{matrix}}{\vdash \text{Goal}}$$

+If the theorem is in the form "forall A, if B then C", then you can put the conditions A and B into the premmisses by the tactic **"intros".** If you name the contitions then they are going to get names: "intros A B" gives names to them.

 Tactic **"apply?"** searches for a logical inference rule or a lemma in **Mathlib4** which potencially can prove the goal.